 So I made this as fool-proof and streamlined as possible.

-Whenever I spot a profit surge trade… I will verify it and immediately send you my recommendation - via phone or email, whichever you prefer - along with the exact entry, exit, and target prices I recommend.
+Whenever I spot a profit surge trade… I will verify it and immediately send you my recommendation - via email, along with the exact entry, exit, and target prices I recommend.
+You can even sign up to get a text notification every time I post a new trade.
 We expect at least two trade recommendations a week.
 I also give you urgent alerts whenever I spot something that affects our trades.
 You never have to be stressed out wondering if you missed something important… I’ve got you covered.
 Whenever I do recommend a move, it’ll only take a couple minutes and a few clicks of the mouse to execute.

 It’s why I get new traders like William writing to me with joy: